Four-Legged Wingmen: Misawa's Own Military Working Dogs

 U.S. Air Force Staff Sgt.
-Jesse Lawson, a Military Working Dog (MWD) handler, and Assan, a MWD, both assigned to the 35th Security Forces Squadron, search between various vehicles during detection training at Misawa Air Base, Japan, Jan.
+Jesse Lawson, a Military Working Dog (MWD) handler, and Assan, a MWD, both assigned to the 35th Security Forces Squadron, play together after completing detection training at Misawa Air Base, Japan, Jan.
 15, 2021.
-The dogs train on detecting explosives and narcotics, as well as controlled aggression tactics, when detaining suspects.
+The MWD teams at Misawa conduct daily training to keep them proficient, certified and mission ready.
 (U.S. Air Force photo by Airman 1st Class Leon Redfern)

 |Date Taken: